wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Deployment/ApplicationConfigurationUpdated.md

 >     ${HOME}/runtime/<config-file>

-and have that file as the authoritative file instead and push the changes out to other webservers from there there in a conscious and deliberate way.
+and have that changed file accepted as the authoritative configuration file instead and push the changes out to other webservers from there there in a conscious and deliberate way.

 If you make a change to